zeroasiccorp/logik/docs/source/logik_demo.rst

 Block RAMs (BRAMs)
 ^^^^^^^^^^^^^^^^^^

-Each block RAM (BRAM) consists 8KB of single-port SRAM, organized as 2K 32-bit words.
+Each block RAM (BRAM) consists of 8KB of single-port SRAM, organized as 2K 32-bit words.
 The 8KB of SRAM can be used to emulate 4KB of simple dual-port SRAM with one write port, one read port, and one common clock.
 It may also be used to emulate 1K 64-bit words when configured as single-port RAM.

 Both single-port and dual-port operation support configurable bit widths and address depth.
 Technology mapping during synthesis automatically maps RAMs of size > 8KB into multiple block RAM instances and selects one of the operating modes.
 Each operating mode is delineated by a unique instance type in the synthesized netlist and specifies single-port or dual port, the effective word count, and the bits per word for the BRAM when in that mode.